objectbox/objectbox-dart/README.md

 # Flutter database for fast Dart object persistence 💙

-Flutter database to store & sync objects across devices with a sustainable offline-first approach
+Flutter database to store & sync objects across devices with a sustainable offline-first approach.

+**Your opinion matters to us!** Please fill in this 2-minute [Anonymous Feedback Form](https://forms.gle/LvVjN6jfFHuivxZX6).

 🏁 **High performance** on mobile and restricted devices, like IoT gateways, microcontrollers, ECUs etc.\
 🪂 **Resourceful** with minimal CPU, power and memory usage for maximum flexibility and sustainability\